 In some cases, you can violate probation without committing an offense

 that would result in arrest.
 This is just some form of misbehavior that

 violates the terms laid out by the court but does not break the law.
 An

 example would be failure to report to community control.

 Probation violation can also stem from a crime that would have resulted

 in an arrest regardless of whether you were on probation.

 Violating Your Probation in Fort Lauderdale

-If you've been accused of violating probation (VOP), your probation
+If you've been accused of violating probation (VOP), your probation could

-will only need to probate that you
+only need to probate that you

 more than likely violated your probation.